imagej/imagej.github.io/_pages/plugins/morpholibj.md

 #### Usage

-So far, the following attribute filtering plugins are available within MorphoLibJ (under {% include bc content='Plugins | MorphoLibJ'%}):
+So far, the following attribute filtering plugins are available within MorphoLibJ (under {% include bc path='Plugins | MorphoLibJ'%}):

 -   **Gray Scale Attribute Filtering**: opens a dialog to perform between attribute opening, closing, and black or white top-hat on a planar (2D) grayscale image.
 Two size criteria can be used: the area (number of pixels), or the diameter (length of the diagonal of the bounding box).